hacktoon/nami/README.md

 ## PLANNING

+- start rivers on water borders (recreate basin)
+- river mouthes must be all land

+### SurfaceLayer

 ### BlockLayer
 - Calculate 3x3 surface code map to distribute % of erosion
 - Start fill from river and block shore points